bastibe/SoundCard/README.md

 ## Known Issues:

-* macOS/coreaudio currently does not record the first block correctly.
+* macOS/coreaudio currently does not play/record the first block correctly.
 The reason for this is still unknown.
 * Channel maps are not implemented on Windows.
 Currently, only Linux/pulseaudio and macOS/coreaudio support channel maps.
 * Error messages often report some internal CFFI/backend errors.
 This will be improved in the future.
 * Documentation is not great yet.
 This will be improved in the future.